QwikDev/astro/README.md

 ![Resumability vs. Hydration chart](https://i.gyazo.com/3996e249ae856e12a1918ea389b399e6.webp)

-Instead, upon page load, a tiny 1kb minified piece of JavaScript, known as the [Qwikloader](https://qwik.builder.io/docs/advanced/qwikloader/#qwikloader), downloads the rest of the application as needed.
+Instead, upon page load, a tiny 1kb minified piece of JavaScript, known as the [Qwikloader](https://qwik.builder.io/docs/advanced/qwikloader/), downloads the rest of the application as needed.

 ### Fine-grained lazy loading

 Hydration forces your hand [to eagerly execute code](https://www.builder.io/blog/hydration-sabotages-lazy-loading).
 It's not a problem with components that are outside of the tree, such as modals, but it must exhaustively check each component in the render tree just in case.

 Qwik works exceptionally well in Astro due to Resumability and its ability to lazy load code in a fine-grained manner.
 Especially for marketing sites, blogs, and content oriented sites with many components.

+### Instant interactivity

+As of `@qwikdev/astro` v0.4, we have added support for [Speculative Module Fetching](https://qwik.builder.io/docs/advanced/speculative-module-fetching/) in Astro.

+This enables instant interactivity for your Qwik components.
+Speculative module fetching will prefetch the application bundles in the background of a service worker, so that when needed, the code is already present in the browser cache.

+> You should be able to use [Qwik insights](https://qwik.builder.io/docs/labs/insights/) out of the box!

 ## Containers vs. Islands